What is Shadow Support?

 Help the classroom teacher understand the student’s challenges and learning needs

 Create opportunities where the student could practise social skills

-A shadow support (sometimes called a shadow teacher) is a trained professional who can help a struggling student learn effectively and integrate in a mainstream school environment.
+Shadow support (sometimes called a shadow teacher) is a trained professional who can help a struggling student learn effectively and integrate with a mainstream school environment.

 Studies have shown that when these students are given the appropriate level of shadow support, they can thrive in a mainstream environment.